-This September, Apple and Salesforce jointly announced what came as welcome news to the CRM industry.
-Working in tandem, the two companies will collaborate on the Salesforce Mobile SDK to make more SFDC services accessible on iOS devices, and allow the development of Salesforce apps for customers.
-Additionally, the service will emphasize mobile access to the company’s popular training platform Trailhead.
+In September 2019, Apple and Salesforce jointly announced what came as welcome news to the mobile CRM industry.
+Working in tandem, the two companies will collaborate on the Salesforce Mobile CRM SDK to make more Salesforce services accessible on iOS devices, and allow the development of Salesforce apps for customers.
+Additionally, the service will emphasize mobile access to the company’s popular training platform Salesforce Trailhead.

 Why should businesses be excited about this?
 In one sense, a focus on mobile by the world’s largest CRM company is obviously important due to the huge mobile market which exploded sometime after the company was founded.
 In 2009, the percentage of Internet traffic originating from mobile devices was 0.7%.
 Today it stands at roughly 53%.

 While there have been issues integrating mobile devices into the workplace, the move has largely made a positive difference.
 In 2016, statistics showed that companies who allowed their employees to use mobile for work gained 240 hours of labor every year on average.
 Research has shown lots of other things: mobile raises productivity, increases collaboration, and enables remote workers to stay more connected.

 Why is Mobile CRM Working Better?